bdaehlie/web_image_formats/README.md

 This is a test suite assembled to test various lossy image formats.
-Right now it supports testing WebP, HEVC-P, and JPEG XR.
-Supported image quality tests are SSIM, IW-SSIM, and PSNR-HVS.
+Right now it supports testing WebP, HEVC-MSP, and JPEG XR.
+Supported image quality tests are RGB Average SSIM, Luma SSIM, IW-SSIM, and PSNR-HVS.

 This suite was created and is maintained on OS X. It can probably work on Linux with minimal tweaking.
 I tried here and there to make life easier for anyone attempting this on Windows, but it'll probably be a pain to get everything working.